Student & Parent Handbook

 Classes at the Well-Trained Mind Academy hold to the classical pattern described in The Well-Trained Mind: A Guide to Classical Education at Home.
 Our distinctives include:

 - Adherence to the pattern of the trivium.
-Classical education depends on a three-part classical pattern of training the mind, called the trivium (see “What Is Classical Education?” for more).
+Classical education depends on a three-part classical pattern of training the mind, called the trivium (see “What Is Classical Education?” above for more).
 The early years of school are spent in absorbing facts, systematically laying the foundations for advanced study.
 In the middle grades, students learn to think through arguments.
 In the high school years, they learn to express themselves.
 Our middle school courses emphasize critical thinking, Socratic dialogue, and logical argumentation, while our high school classes focus on the formation of opinions and their written expression.
 Our upper level students actively engage the ideas of the past and present — not just reading about them, but evaluating them, tracing their development, and comparing them to other philosophies and opinions.
 Most upper level courses assign persuasive papers to teach students how to support a theory or trace historical developments that influence the field under study.

 - Focus on written and spoken language.
 A classical education is more than simply a pattern of learning.
 Classical education at the middle and higher levels is language-focused; learning is accomplished primarily through words, written and spoken, rather than through images (pictures, videos, and television).
 Our classes use extensive reading and writing assignments as well as live classroom interaction to support this key principle of classical education.